Mark Bowden: On coercive interrogation and torture

-In the October 2003 issue of The Atlantic, Bowden's article "The Dark Art of Interrogation" advocated an official ban on all forms of "coercive" interrogation but argued that they should still be practiced in secret and should go unpunished if revealed.
+In the October 2003 issue of The Atlantic, Bowden's article "The Dark Art of Interrogation" advocated an official ban on all forms of "coercive" interrogation but argued that they should still be practiced in secret and should not necessarily be punished if revealed.
 Written more than a year before the violations of prisoners were revealed at Abu Ghraib and other detention centers, he wrote, in part:

 The Bush Administration has adopted exactly the right posture on the matter.
 Candor and consistency are not always public virtues.
 Torture is a crime against humanity, but coercion is an issue that is rightly handled with a wink, or even a touch of hypocrisy; it should be banned but also quietly practiced.
 Those who protest coercive methods will exaggerate their horrors, which is good: it generates a useful climate of fear.
 It is wise of the President to reiterate U.S. support for international agreements banning torture, and it is wise for American interrogators to employ whatever coercive methods work.
 It is also smart not to discuss the matter with anyone.

 If interrogators step over the line from coercion to outright torture, they should be held personally responsible.
 But no interrogator is ever going to be prosecuted for keeping Khalid Sheikh Mohammed awake, cold, alone, and uncomfortable.
 Nor should he be.

 In The Men Who Stare at Goats by Jon Ronson, Bowden's article was noted as a reference to the CIA's Project ARTICHOKE.
 This program developed physical methods that can be used during interrogations and Ronson noted that they can be brutal or fatal.